grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 sensor.FromNowOnReportTo(broadcastingObserver);
 ~~~

 Anyway, as I said, use registering instances very wisely and only if you specifically need it.
 Also, if you do use it, evaluate how allowing changing observers at runtime is affecting your multithreading scenarios.
-This is because maintaining a changeable field (or a collection) throughout the object lifetime means that multiple thread might access it and get in each others' ways.
+This is because a collection of observers might potentially be modified by two threads at the same time.

 Where are objects composed?
 ---------------------------

 Ok, we went through some ways of passing a recipient to a sender.
-The big question is: which code should pass the recipient?
+We did it from the "internal" perspective of a sender that is given a recipient.
+What we left out for the most part is the "external" perspective, i.e. who should pass the recipient into the sender?

 For almost all of the approaches described above there is no limitation - you pass the recipient from where you need to pass it.

 There is one approach, however, that is more limited, and this approach is **passing as constructor parameter**.

 Why is that?
-Because, we are trying to be true to the principle of "separating objects creation from usage".
-If an object cannot both use and create another object, we have to make special objects just for creating other objects (there are some design patterns for how to design such objects, but the most popular and useful is a factory) or defer the creation up to the application entry point (there is also a pattern for this, called **composition root**).
+Because, we are trying to be true to the principle of "separating objects creation from usage" and this, in turn, is a result of us striving for composability.

+Anyway, if an object cannot both use and create another object, we have to make special objects just for creating other objects (there are some design patterns for how to design such objects, but the most popular and useful is a **factory**) or defer the creation up to the application entry point (there is also a pattern for this, called **composition root**).

-Let's start with the second one.
+So, we have two cases to consider.
+I'll start with the second one.

 ### Composition Root

-Let us assume for fun that we are creating a mobile game when a player has to defend a castle.
+Let us assume for fun that we are creating a mobile game where a player has to defend a castle.
 This game has two levels.
-Each level has a castle.
-So, we have three classes: a `Game` that has two `Level`s and each of them that contain a `Castle`.
-Let us also assume that the first two classes violate the principle of separating usage from construction.
+Each level has a castle to defend.
+So, we can break down the domain logic into three classes: a `Game` that has two `Level`s and each of them that contain a `Castle`.
+Let us also assume that the first two classes violate the principle of separating usage from construction, i.e. that a `Game` creates its own levels and each `Level` creates its own castle.

 A `Game` class is created in the `Main()` method of the application: